2023 Winter Commencement

 Arrival and Entry on the Concourse Level:

-- Graduates should arrive at 1:00 p.m. and enter the Smith Center through Entrance D.
+- Graduates should arrive by 1:30 p.m. and enter the Smith Center through Entrance D.

 - GradImages™ photographers will be set up on the concourse level inside Entrance D to take pictures of any graduate who wishes; this is optional for all graduates regardless of degree; do not get in the photography line if you do not wish to have a professional photo taken.
 (NOTE: Only doctoral graduates will have professional photographs taken during the ceremony as they descend from the stage.)